-It was many weeks after the beginning of the Tet-offensive at the end of January 1968 and I was touring the country trying to visit one refugee camp after the other.
-I was traveling in the north of Vietnam, close to the demarcation line and intended to bring one of our cars, a small Renault 4L back to Saigon.
-I had some excellent maps which the Americans had given me because they showed the position of each of our camps.
+It was many weeks after the Tet-offensive’s beginning at the end of January 1968, and I was touring the country trying to visit one refugee camp after the other.
+I traveled in the north of Vietnam, close to the demarcation line, and intended to bring one of our cars, a small Renault 4L, back to Saigon.
+I had some excellent maps that the Americans had given me because they showed each of our camps’ positions.
 Driving around was not without danger since my knowledge of the country was limited.
-As a form of protection and also, because I thought they would know more about Vietnam than me, I tried to take American soldiers along, giving them a lift to a new assignment.
+As a form of protection and because I thought they would know more about Vietnam than me, I tried to take American soldiers along, giving them a lift to a new assignment.
 Some of them needed to go to particular places and did not find any transport.
 I could not find anyone for this specific trip, but I started to drive to Quang Tri, where we had another large refugee camp.
-There had been a lot of fighting around Quang Tri during the previous weeks, and the number of refugees had increased substantially, as people were leaving their villages to get shelter and food.
+There had been much fighting around Quang Tri during the previous weeks, and the number of refugees had increased substantially, as people were leaving their villages to get shelter and food.
 The camp had about 8,000 refugees and was run by a militant Church of God preacher.
 Most of its staff were American, volunteers from his Church back home.
-The Church of God are fundamentalists that have their base in Adventists, Pentecostals or parts of the low church Methodists.
+The Church of God are fundamentalists that have their base in Adventists, Pentecostals, or parts of the low church Methodists.

 When I arrived in the camp, I noticed there seemed to be a lot of praying and preaching against the scourge of communism and other evils, obviously all in English with a strong Southern twang.
-The camp manager was not keen on the UNHCR putting their nose into his affairs, even though, all the food he obtained and most of the camps infrastructure materials came from UNHCR sources.
-He maintained, that he brought in stuff directly from his Church in the USA and that he did not depend on us.
-I later found out, that most of the materials he was sent from his home church were old clothes and bible tracts.
-The old clothes were not even particularly useful, since they consisted mostly of bales of enormous bras, that the church bought cheaply at second-hand clothing fairs back home.
-I told him, our records showed, he had received regular supplies from our distribution center.
+The camp manager was not keen on the UNHCR putting their nose into his affairs, even though all the food he obtained and most of the camp’s infrastructure materials came from UNHCR sources.
+He maintained that he brought in stuff directly from his Church in the USA and did not depend on us.
+I later found out that most of his home church materials were old clothes and bible tracts.
+The old clothes were not even beneficial since they consisted mostly of bales of enormous bras that the Church bought cheaply at second-hand clothing fairs back home.
+I told him our records showed he had received regular supplies from our distribution center.
 We had sent the equivalent of daily rations for 20,000 refugees, for which he, or one of his staff, had signed.
 Where had the food gone?
-He did not like the UNO, that, as he called it “communist infiltrated organization.”
-I explained to him he had to keep to UNHCR rules, and that he was not allowed, to aggressively pursue his fundamentalist preaching and commanding people in the camp to attend his services.
+He did not like the UNO, which, as he called it, “communist infiltrated the organization.”
+I explained to him he had to keep to UNHCR rules and that he was not allowed to aggressively pursue his fundamentalist preaching and commanding people in the camp to attend his services.
 Religious services were permitted, but their attendance was voluntary.

-When I left to go to a bedroom, I said to Dr. Keith, that if he did not change his tune, we had to close down the camp and stop all future supplies.
+When I left to go to a bedroom, I told Dr. Keith that if he did not change his tune, we had to close down the camp and stop all future supplies.
 He retorted: “We will see” and then disappeared.
 A girl brought me to the bedroom in a small building within the camp since I could not leave during the night because of the curfews.
-When we were outside hearing distance of the group, she said quietly, that Dr. Keith had a lucrative trade going with some people in town, by selling them the excess food from the stocks.
+When we were outside hearing distance of the group, she said quietly that Dr. Keith had a lucrative trade going with some people in town by selling them the excess food from the stocks.
 “But,” she said, “don’t tell him I told you because he will kill me!”
 I asked her why she was not doing anything to him or why she did not report him.
 She said: “Back home, I am married to his son.
-He is like my husband, not a very nice man, and he would probably do something to me if I say anything to an outsider.
+Like my husband, he is not a very nice man, and he would probably do something to me if I say anything to an outsider.
 Please help me!”
 Then she quickly disappeared.
-There was not very much, I could do, except wait for the morning and see what options I had.
+There was not very much I could do except wait for the morning and see what options I had.

 I fell pretty quickly asleep.
-At three in the morning, there was some loud banging on my door and someone shouting: “Open up Police!”
+At three in the morning, there was some loud banging on my door and someone shouting: “Open up, Police!”
 I put some clothes on and opened the door.
-In came six military policemen from the US Marines and told me, I was arrested for being a communist spy.
+In came six military policemen from the US Marines and told me I was arrested for being a communist spy.
 They put handcuffs on me and then bundled me and my travel bag into a small truck and drove me somewhere to their base.
-Since I had been traveling alone and had only talked to my main office in Saigon on the radio, two days ago, no one would know about me and what happened to me.
+Since I had been traveling alone and had only talked to Saigon’s main office on the radio two days ago, no one would know about me and what happened to me.
 I was a bit worried and quite scared.
-The soldiers brought me to some detention barracks, and one of them, a young Lieutenant with a Southern drawl said:’ You know what we do with the bastard Communists?
+The soldiers brought me to some detention barracks, and one of them, a young Lieutenant with a Southern drawl, said:’ You know what we do with the bastard Communists?
 We shoot them!”
-Kicked me hard and shoved me into a small cell.
+They kicked me hard and shoved me into a small cell.

-There was nothing in the cell, except the smell of urine and excrement.
-I sat in a corner and nursed my calf, that had been kicked.
-The cell was open, secured with wire mesh on the front and the back with solid walls on the side.
+There was nothing in the cell except the smell of urine and excrement.
+I sat in a corner and nursed my kicked calf.
+The cell was open, secured with wire mesh on the front and the back with concrete walls on the side.
 When it rained, you had to sit in a small place in the middle if you did not want to get wet.
-I heard someone speaking Vietnamese and would have given a lot to understand, what they said.
+I heard someone speaking Vietnamese and would have given a lot to understand what they said.
 But my Vietnamese was very limited.
 I could not sleep, probably because I was too scared.
 So, I watched giant rats coming quite close to me and smelling my shoes.
 There were also lots of sizeable cockroaches to watch.
 It passed the time, till the sun came up and reflected itself in the many water puddles the heavy nightly rain had left.

 At around seven, some Vietnamese came with rice for the prisoners.
 But they by-passed me, and when I asked, they said, “Not You!”.
-I asked for some water but was ignored.
-Then shortly before nine, came a single soldier and told me to come with him.
-I took my travel bag with me and saw in the space in front of the detention cells, that they had brought my Renault 4L.
-I was led to a small building and into a room which had a guard in front of it.
-The soldier knocked on a door and then said to someone: ” I have brought the communist,” then he told me to enter.
+I asked for some water, but they ignored me.
+Then shortly before nine, came a single soldier and told me to go with him.
+I took my travel bag with me and saw in the space in front of the detention cells that they had brought my Renault 4L.
+We walked to a small building and into a room that had a guard in front of it.
+The soldier knocked on a door and then said to someone:” I have brought the communist,” he told me to enter.
 Behind a desk sat a relatively large man named Col. P.T.
 McAbry, as I could read the name sign on his uniform.
 “So,” he said with an undefined Midwestern accent, “you are a communist,” and laughed.
 “Well, my soldiers are sometimes a bit too enthusiastic!
 I have your papers, and you can leave.
 I heard you had a run-in with the reverend up the road.
 He is a pain in the ass, but last week his Mississippi Senator was here and turned all hell loose on me for not supporting his valuable effort.
 Valuable effort…… my ass………..
-I know he sells UN food to someone in the market and I am going to stop that.
+I know he sells UN food to someone in the market, and I will stop that.
 But I cannot close the camp.
 Otherwise, the refugees will overwhelm me, and I have enough to do with the “Congs.”
 So, I can’t look after the refugees.
-I also have a lot of soldiers taking “hop,” and sometimes some of them are as „high as a kite.”
+I also have many soldiers taking “hop,” and sometimes some of them are as “high as a kite.”
 Most of them come from the South, and they hate the communists!”
 I had not heard the expression “hop” and found out later, that it was the slang word for opium.
 I should come across that often later on.
-He asked me, where I was going, and I told him, I would drive to the four camps between Quang Tri, Hue and Da Nang.
-I also told him, that I would take hitchhiking soldiers with me from one camp to another since my knowledge of the country was not great.
+He asked me where I was going, and I told him I would drive to the four camps between Quang Tri, Hue, and Da Nang.
+I also told him that I would take hitchhiking soldiers with me from one camp to another since my country knowledge was not great.
 He said he would send a message to bases along the route and then laughed: “Most of these guys don’t even know the way around their state, let alone Nam!”
 Though he said, he had a female doctor who needed to go to Da Nang to do an operation and instruct some people and that she would be better than any other soldier.
 It did not matter if I took a week to get there.
 She had worked several weeks non-stop and was not up for a local RECE leave for Bangkok or Hongkong for some time.
-He had also just received two new surgeons, and they had to “pull the cart during her absence” as he put it.
+He had also just received two new surgeons, and they had to “pull the cart during her absence,” as he put it.
 A few days of rest would do her good.
 Then he had her called in.

 We drove off from the base, and we hit it off almost immediately.
 It was the beginning of a lifelong friendship.
-The woman was smart, well educated, funny and knew quite a bit of Vietnamese.
+The woman was smart, well educated, funny, and knew quite a bit of Vietnamese.
 She had also worked at different bases all over the country and therefore knew her way around.
-Besides her surgical work, she was sometimes training young civilian surgeons who had been called up and worked in the Army Field Hospitals to deal with the war specific injuries.
+Besides her surgical work, she was sometimes training young civilian surgeons called up and worked in the Army Field Hospitals to deal with the war specific injuries.
 On our long drive, she told me a lot about Vietnam.
-She also enlightened me about American soldiers and, as she called it “the life of a grunt,” an ordinary infantry soldier, which she had observed.
+She also enlightened me about American soldiers and, as she called it, “the life of a grunt,” an ordinary infantry soldier, which she had observed.

 She explained that Quang Tri had been almost overrun during the Tet offensive a few weeks earlier.
-She, two nurses and three orderlies had operated day and night in an underground bunker while artillery barrages were going on over her head.
+Two nurses and three orderlies had operated day and night in an underground bunker while artillery barrages were going on over her head.

 (from Being a UNHCR Diplomat written in 1975)